flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

    "seconds", ":ref:`ref_int64`", "", "Signed seconds of the span of time.
-Must be from -315,576,000,000 to &#43;315,576,000,000 inclusive.
+Must be from -315,576,000,000 to +315,576,000,000 inclusive.
 Note: these bounds are computed from: 60 sec/min * 60 min/hr * 24 hr/day * 365.25 days/year * 10000 years"
    "nanos", ":ref:`ref_int32`", "", "Signed fractions of a second at nanosecond resolution of the span of time.
 Durations less than one second are represented with a 0 `seconds` field and a positive or negative `nanos` field.
 For durations of one second or more, a non-zero value for the `nanos` field must be of the same sign as the `seconds` field.
-Must be from -999,999,999 to &#43;999,999,999 inclusive."
+Must be from -999,999,999 to +999,999,999 inclusive."

+..
+   end messages

+..
+   end enums

+..
+   end HasExtensions

+..
+   end services